Egg drop soup is a beautifully simple Chinese dish. Just a few ingredients produce a beautiful bowl of soup.

-A ginger and garlic infused broth is filled with thin tender strands of egg.
-This recipe is full of flavor and really quick to make, perfect for a busy weeknight dinner when time is short!
+A ginger and garlic-infused broth is filled with thin strands of egg.
+This restaurant-style egg drop soup recipe is full of flavor and really quick to make.

 What is Egg Drop Soup?

-There are many optional additions to this soup including tofu, mushrooms, bean sprouts, sesame oil, sriracha, or even corn.
+Additions: There are many optional additions to egg drop soup, including tofu, mushrooms, peas, spinach, bean sprouts, sesame oil, sriracha, or even corn.
 I like to keep it simple with just the basics.

 How to Make Egg Drop Soup

-- Whisk together some of the broth and corn starch.
+- Whisk together some of the broth and cornstarch to create a slurry per the recipe below.

-- Bring everything (except eggs) to a simmer.
-Slowly drizzle in whisked eggs while stirring the soup.
+- Bring all ingredients (except eggs) to a simmer.

-- Remove ginger and garlic, stir in green onions and serve.
+- Remove the ginger and garlic, garnish with remaining green onion and serve!

 Tips